greenscreens-io/webcomponents/manual/components/ext/GSFormExt.md

 * Automatic ```<button>``` processing for Submit / Cancel
 * Event triggering with field data exported as JSON

+Use "storage" atribute to link form to GSReadWrite custom class instance for automatic for data handling.

 ## Supported actions
 ---